joshbeard/resume/README.md

 * DevSecOps on a small team working on a project focused on modernizing and advancing a highly-utilized set of services for water data collected and provided by the USGS.
 * Collaboratively designed, implemented, and supported infrastructure, CI/CD pipelines for a Python codebase of Lambda functions, modularized static websites, and supporting resources.
 * Cloud-native and 'serverless' application development and infrastructure.
-* Integrated and automated code analysis into developer workflow and pipeline. adoption, and standards.
+* Integrated and automated code analysis into developer workflow and pipeline.

     _Key technology and skills: AWS (CloudFormation, Lambda, CloudFront, S3, IAM, RDS, API Gateway, more), GitLab, Python, Jira_